Root Canal Treatment

 Apicoectomy

-Apicoectomy is a minor surgical procedure performed when a standard root canal is not enough to treat the infection.
-The tip of the tooth root is accessed through the gum, infected tissue is removed, and the root end is sealed.
-This helps preserve the natural tooth and prevent further complications.
+Apicoectomy is a minor surgical procedure used to treat infection at the tip of a tooth root when a root canal alone is not sufficient.
+The infected tissue is removed, and the root end is sealed to help save the natural tooth and prevent further infection.

 Traumatic Tooth Fracture

-Questions about our Treatment?
+Questions about our Root Canal Treatment?
 Reach out today to learn more.

 FAQs